Northern Mariana Islands: Culture

-Much of the Chamorro culture in the Mariana Islands was heavily influenced by the Spanish during the Spanish era, as well as by the Germans and Japanese.
-Respect is an important part of Chamorro culture, and one common display is the tradition of "manngingi'".
+Much of the Chamorro culture in the Mariana Islands was influenced by Spanish rule; it also displays influence from the Germans and Japanese.
+Respect is an integral part of Chamorro culture, and one typical display is the tradition of "manngingi'".
 This tradition has been around for centuries and involves an elder and a young Chamorro child.
-The child takes the hand of the elder, places it on their nose and says ñot to the men and ñora to the women with the elders responding diosti ayudi (from Spanish Señor, Señora, Dios Te Ayude), meaning "God help you".
+The child takes the hand of the elder, places it on their nose, and says ñot to the men and ñora to the women, with the elders responding diosti ayudi (from Spanish Señor, Señora, Dios Te Ayude), meaning "God help you".

-The Carolinian culture is very similar to the Chamorro culture with respect being very important.
-The Carolinian culture can be traced back to Yap and Chuuk, where the Carolinians originated.
+The Carolinian culture is very similar to that of the Chamorros, with respect paramount.
+Carolinian culture can be traced to Yap and Chuuk, where the population originated.
+One of the differences between Guam and the Northern Marianas is the significant migration of the Carolinian (modern-day Micronesia) people and culture, in addition to the Chamorros.

 Cuisine

 Much of Chamorro cuisine is influenced by various cultures.
-Examples of popular foods of foreign origin include various types of sweet or savory empanada, originally introduced from Spain, and pancit, a noodle dish from the Philippines.
+Popular foods of foreign origin include various types of sweet or savory empanada, initially introduced by Spain, and pancit, a noodle dish from the Philippines.

 Archeological evidence reveals that rice has been cultivated in the Marianas since prehistoric times.
 Red rice made with achoti is a distinct staple food that strongly distinguishes Chamorro cuisine from that of other Pacific islands.
 It is commonly served for special events, such as parties (gupot or "fiestas"), novenas, and high school or college graduations.
 Fruits such as lemmai (breadfruit), mangga (mangoes), niyok (coconuts), and bilimbines (bilimbi, a fruit related to starfruit) are included in various local recipes.
 Korean, Chinese, Japanese, and American cuisine are also commonly available.

-Local specialities include kelaguen, a dish in which meat is cooked in whole or in part by the action of citric acid rather than heat; tinaktak, a meat dish made with coconut milk; and kå'du fanihi (flying fox/fruit bat soup).
+Local specialties include kelaguen, a dish in which meat is cooked in whole or in part by the action of citric acid rather than heat; tinaktak, a meat dish made with coconut milk; and kå'du fanihi (flying fox/fruit bat soup).
 Fruit bats have become scarce in modern times on several islands, primarily due to the overharvesting of the species and loss of habitat; hunting them is now illegal even though poaching still occurs.

-The Marianas and the Hawaiian islands are the world's foremost consumers, per capita, of Spam, with Guam at the top of the list, and Hawaii second (details regarding the rest of the Marianas are often absent from statistics).
-Spam was introduced to the islands by the American military as war rations during the World War II era.
+The Marianas and the Hawaiian islands are the world's foremost consumers, per capita, of Spam, with Guam at the top of the list and Hawaii second (details regarding the rest of the Marianas are often absent from statistics).
+Spam was introduced to the islands by the American military as war rations during World War II.

+Spam is considered a "default" meal or snack and is often incorporated into recipes such as Spam sushi, Spam pizza, Spam and eggs, and Spam-fried rice.
+The food is popular on other islands also including Guam and Hawaiian islands, and one popular flavor is hot and spicy spam.